stjudecloud/rfcs/text/chipseq_workflow.md

 To reduce false positives, ChIP-Seq experiments commonly filter out reads that are not uniquely mapped.
 In order to simplify the ChIP-Seq workflow and to provide the most widely usable alignment data, however, we do not filter reads.

 # Specification

+## Required Metadata

+Due to the nature of the experimental methods, ChIP-Seq requires additional metadata to be understood and used for analysis.
+The following information must be provided for all ChIP-Seq samples to enable their release on St. Jude Cloud.

+* Antibody manufacturer/vendor
+* Antibody product/catalog number
+* Antibody lot number
+* Antibody target/mark

 ## Dependencies